-Supportive care.
+Palliative care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current appendix cancer treatments in order to improve patients’ comfort and quality of life.

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

 Visit the website of the Conquer Cancer Foundation to find out how to help support research for every cancer type.
 Please note this link takes you to a separate ASCO website.

 The next section in this guide is Coping with Side Effects and it offers some guidance in how to cope with the physical, emotional, and social changes that cancer and its treatment can bring.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.